THERE ARE BASICALLY FOUR WAYS YOU CAN MILL A LOG INTO SQUARE-EDGED LUMBER. LET’S TAKE A LOOK AT EACH OF THEM.

 The downside of Live-Sawn material concerns stability.
 Particularly in thicker cuts, but prevalent in all boards, is the potential for movement in any direction.
 It’s hard to counteract all of those stresses working simultaneously against each other.
 Careful kiln-drying from reliable producers is critical.

-Learn about some of our other partners.
+Learn about some of our other partners and visit our lumber store today.